OData: startswith Function

 We've already covered the "equals operator" or "eq operator," so if you have questions, you can check it here.

-Let’s fetch everyone that the first name is “Aida.”
-We’ll use the Title that has the full name of the person.
+Let's fetch everyone whose first name is "Aida."
+We'll use the Title column, which holds the full name of the person.

 startswith(Title,'Aida')